BNasmith/PTForsyth/PTFWorkofChrist.md

 " God was in Christ reconciling the world unto Himself."
-As we are both living persons, that means that there was reconciliation on God's side as well as ours ; but wherever it was, it was effected by God Himself in Himself.
-In what sense was God reconciled within Himself ?
+As we are both living persons, that means that there was reconciliation on God's side as well as ours; but wherever it was, it was effected by God Himself in Himself.
+In what sense was God reconciled within Himself?
 We come to that surely as we see that the first charge upon reconciling grace is to put away guilt, reconciling by not imputing trespasses.
 Return to our cardinal verse, 2 Corin- thians v.
 19. In reconciliation the ground for
 God's wrath or God's judgment was put away.
-Guilt rests on God's charging up sin ; re- conciliation rests upon God's non-imputation of sin ; God's non-imputation of sin rests upon
+Guilt rests on God's charging up sin; re- conciliation rests upon God's non-imputation of sin; God's non-imputation of sin rests upon
 Christ being made sin for us.
 You have thus three stages in this magnificent verse.
 God's reconciliation rested upon this, that on His